erick-dsnk/sai-http-server/README.md

 ## Installation & Requirements
 #### Requirements:
 * Python 3.x, you can install by visiting http://www.python.org
-* Selenium python package, install using pip (Python's package manager): `pip install selenium`
+* Selenium python package
-* Watchdog python package (it helps with watching for file changes in the directory of choice), install with: `pip install selenium`
+* Watchdog python package (it helps with watching for file changes in the directory of choice)
-* Socket python package, install with: `pip install socket`
+* Socket python package

+**You can install all of them using `python -m install requirements.txt`**

 #### Installation
 **Check out SETUP.md to find out how to make this server available system-wide!**